devicetree-org/devicetree-specification/source/device-bindings.rst

 Power ISA Open PIC Interrupt Controllers
 ----------------------------------------

-This section specifies the requirements for representing open PIC compatible interrupt controllers.
-An open PIC interrupt controller implements the open PIC architecture (developed jointly by AMD and Cyrix) and specified in The Open Programmable Interrupt Controller (PIC) Register Interface Specification Revision 1.2 ?.
+This section specifies the requirements for representing Open PIC compatible interrupt controllers.
+An Open PIC interrupt controller implements the Open PIC architecture (developed jointly by AMD and Cyrix) and specified in The Open Programmable Interrupt Controller (PIC) Register Interface Specification Revision 1.2 [b18]_.

-Interrupt specifiers in an open PIC interrupt domain are encoded with two cells.
+Interrupt specifiers in an Open PIC interrupt domain are encoded with two cells.
 The first cell defines the interrupt number.
 The second cell defines the sense and level information.